Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Simulation study

 \subsection{Results}

-Results from the simulation study are provided in Table~\ref{simresults.1a} (Scenario 1 only, all methods), Table~\ref{simresults.2a} (Scenarios 2-4, weights not penalized), and Table~\ref{simresults.2b} (Scenarios 2-4, penalized weights).
+Results from the simulation study are provided in Table~\ref{simresults.1a} (Scenario 1 only, all methods), Table~\ref{simresults.2a} (Scenarios 2-4, weights not penalized), Table~\ref{simresults.2b} (Scenarios 2-4, penalized weights), and Table~\ref{simresults.2c} (Scenarios 2-4, L1 penalization methods).
 Table~\ref{simresults.1a} displays the mean estimate across simulations, standard deviation of estimates, mean standard error of estimates, and the empirical power to detect a causal effect (the proportion of simulations where the 95\% confidence interval [estimate $\pm$ 1.96 standard errors] excluded the null).
 With a null causal effect, power to detect a causal effect is the same as the Type 1 error rate, and the expected power is 5\%.
-In Tables~\ref{simresults.2a} and \ref{simresults.2b}, the mean standard error of estimates is omitted (the pattern of results for the mean standard error was similar to that in Scenario 1 except as noted below).
+In Tables~\ref{simresults.2a}, \ref{simresults.2b} and \ref{simresults.2c}, the mean standard error of estimates is omitted (the pattern of results for the mean standard error was similar to that in Scenario 1 except as noted below).
 In some of the simulations, the robust regression method did not report a standard error (less than 1\% in all cases, except up to 2.5\% for the robust method with an intercept in Scenario 4); the number of simulations that failed to report a standard error is given in Table~\ref{simresults.1a} for Scenario 1, and in Web Table~\ref{simresults.na} for other scenarios.
 Simulations were not excluded from the results if a standard error was not reported (except for the calculation of the mean standard error); power calculations include these simulations as if the standard error estimate is infinite.
 The Monte Carlo standard error (the uncertainty due to the limited number of simulations considered) for the power was 0.2\% with a null effect, and between 0.2\% and 0.5\% with a positive causal effect.
+A graph illustrating the coverage rates for a limited selection of methods is provided as Figure~\ref{robustcover}.